antonbabenko/pre-commit-terraform/README.md

 ### terraform_docs_replace

 `terraform_docs_replace` replaces the entire README.md rather than doing string replacement between markers.
 Put your additional documentation at the top of your `main.tf` for it to be pulled in.
-The optional `--dest` argument lets you change the name of the file that gets created/modified.
+The optional `--dest` argument lets you change the filename that gets created/modified.

 Example: